sorthvidk/dsb_designsystem/src/scss/font/README.md

 # Font

-The font family definitions are not ment to use directly, but through the corresponding typography component.
+In order to keep the system, with a strict component based architecture, the font typeset definitions are primarly not ment to use directly on a new component, but by including the different existing typographies.

-However, all the styles are available by including a mixin.
+However, all the styles are still available, though a mixin.

 ## Usage
 ```scss